A reef shark at the barrier reef off of West Caicos.

 The common lionfish (Pterois volitans).

-Any page covering dangerous Caribbean marine animals should mention Lionfish.
-This invasive species from southern Asia can now be found in the warmer Atlantic waters.
+Any page covering dangerous Caribbean marine animals should mention lionfish.
+This invasive species from southern Asia is found in the warmer Atlantic waters.

-You’re probably a lot more likely to be in a serious car accident on your way to the airport than being a victim of a shark attack in the Turks and Caicos Islands, yet if you’re looking to reduce shark attack risks, consider the following:
+You’re more likely to be in a serious car accident than be a victim of a shark attack in the Turks and Caicos Islands.
+To reduce your risk of a shark attack, consider the following:

-• Sharks tend to be more active in the evening and early morning, so if you’d like to reduce any possible risk, consider not swimming at these times, especially in areas of poor visibility.
+• Sharks tend to be more active in the evening and early morning.
+Consider avoiding swimming at these times, especially in areas of poor visibility.

 • Don’t wear shiny or flashy jewelry.
-This can appear to sharks and barracudas (which have poor eyesight) to be small silver fish and can (potentially) provoke an attack.
+This can appear to sharks and barracuda (which have poor eyesight) to be small silver fish and can (potentially) provoke an attack.

 • There have been no reported attacks in these areas, however, sharks are regularly spotted off the cliffs at West Harbour Bluff and in Leeward Channel between Providenciales and Mangrove Cay.